drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Basics

-Here is an overview of basic, standard best security practices which apply on macOS:
+Standard security best practices apply:

 * Create a [threat model](https://www.owasp.org/index.php/Application_Threat_Modeling)
 	* What are you trying to protect and from whom?
 Is your adversary a [three letter agency](https://theintercept.com/document/2015/03/10/strawhorse-attacking-macos-ios-software-development-kit/) (if so, you may want to consider using [OpenBSD](https://www.openbsd.org/) instead); a nosy eavesdropper on the network; or a determined [apt](https://en.wikipedia.org/wiki/Advanced_persistent_threat) orchestrating a campaign against you?
 	* [Recognize threats](https://www.usenix.org/system/files/1401_08-12_mickens.pdf) and how to reduce attack surface against them.

 * Keep the system up to date
-	* Patch, patch, patch the base system and third party software.
+	* Patch the base operating system and all third party software.
 	* macOS system updates can be completed using the App Store application, or the `softwareupdate` command-line utility - neither requires registering an Apple account.
+Updates can also be downloaded directly from Apple's support site.
 	* Subscribe to announcement mailing lists like [Apple security-announce](https://lists.apple.com/mailman/listinfo/security-announce).

 * Encrypt sensitive data at rest
-	* In addition to full disk encryption, consider creating one or several encrypted partitions or containers to store passwords, keys, personal documents, and other data, at rest.
+	* In addition to full disk encryption, consider creating one or several encrypted partitions or volumes to store passwords, cryptographic keys, personal documents, etc. at rest.
 	* This will mitigate damage in case of compromise and data exfiltration.

-* Frequent backups
+* Assure data availability
-	* Create [regular backups](https://www.amazon.com/o/ASIN/0596102461/backupcentral) of your data and be ready to reimage in case of compromise.
+	* Create [regular backups](https://www.amazon.com/o/ASIN/0596102461/backupcentral) of your data and be ready to format and re-install the operating system in case of compromise.
-	* Always encrypt before copying backups to external media or the "cloud".
+	* Always encrypt locally before copying backups to external media or the "cloud".
 	* Verify backups work by testing them regularly, for example by accessing certain files or performing a hash based comparison.

 * Click carefully